-The cross-section and actual equipment for the mercury system with high field solenoid magnet is shown in Fig. 3.9.
-The horizontal line in Fig. 3.9(a) represents the proton beam.
-The Hg jet, which is ejected from right to left in Fig. 3.9(a), co-propagates with the proton beam.
+The cross-section and actual equipment for the mercury system with high field solenoid magnet is shown in Fig. 1.5.
+The horizontal line in Fig. 1.5(a) represents the proton beam.
+The Hg jet, which is ejected from right to left in Fig. 1.5(a), co-propagates with the proton beam.
 Four Viewports are shown within the solenoid bore, which represent viewing locations for observation of the Hg jet within its primary containment vessel (see Fig. 1.3).
 Viewport 2 is positioned at the center of the solenoid and is the location where the center of the proton beam interacts with the Hg jet.
-The Hg system provides for double containment vessel of the hazardous liquid metal, and can be inserted or removed from the solenoid bore without disassembly.
-A hydraulic syringe pump, with a piston velocity of 3 cm/s was used to pulse the mercury jet.
-This pump minimizes the heat added to the Hg as opposed to a centrifugal pump.
-The syringe pump also reduces the discharge pressure which is the limitation of a centrifugal pump.
-The Hg system provides a jet duration of a ~ 3 seconds of constant velocity profile.
-A total of 180 kg of Hg is loaded in the system.
-A 30 KW, 200 bar hydraulic power unit drives the syringe pump.
-The pulsed solenoid incorporates a magnetic induction field ramp up of 10 seconds and is capable of sustaining its peak field for a duration of approximately 1 second.
-A 5.5 MW, 700 V power supply delivers 7500 A of current to pulse the solenoid.
-The magnet is cryogenically cooled to 77 K prior to operation and warms up by 30 K during pulsing due to 30 MJ coil heating.
-Therefore, a 30 minute cooling time is needed for each single shot.
-The magnetic axis is positioned at an angle of 67 milliradian to the proton beam, with the tilt provided by a common baseplate supporting all the equipment (see Fig. 3.9(a)).
+The pulsed solenoid incorporates a magnetic field ramp up of 10 seconds and is capable of sustaining its peak field for a duration of approximately 1 second.
+The magnetic axis is positioned at an angle of 67 milliradian with respect to the proton beam, with the tilt provided by a common baseplate supporting all the equipment (see Fig. 1.5(a)).
 The applied magnetic induction field has been measured with a gaussmeter placed both perpendicular and parallel to the magnetic induction field.
 The relationship between the measured magnetic induction field and the applied solenoid current was mapped to deduce the maximum magnetic induction field at the center of the solenoid.
-It was found that the maximum magnetic induction field reached 15 T at Plasma Science and Fusion Center in Massachusetts Institute of Technology.